173duprot/minimal-car/README.md

 Tube chassie jeeps

+**# Updates
-\# Update 8/18/2021 : Currently teaching myself welding, learning how to reverse-engeneer tesla motors, and gathering the funds to purchase materials
+  8/18/2021 : Currently teaching myself welding, learning how to reverse-engeneer tesla motors, and gathering the funds to purchase materials